mileswwatkins/lookout_hunter/README.md

 ![Pickett Butte Lookout in Umpqua National Forest, Oregon](lookout.jpg)

 [Fire lookout towers](https://en.wikipedia.org/wiki/Fire_lookout_tower) are scattered across public lands in [almost every American state](http://www.nhlr.org/lookouts/), and are especially prevalent on public lands in the Mountain West.
-Many of these towers have been decommissioned, their function replaced by satellite and areal imagery.
+Many of these towers have been decommissioned, their function replaced by satellite and airial imagery.
 And some of these decommissioned towers are now available to rent via Recreation.gov!

 The data-processing portion of this repository finds all available rental dates over the coming months, as well as metadata about each site.